mittelmark/microemacs/README.md

 Which  then  produces  in the  folder  .linux32gcc-release-mecw  the  required executable.

-You can as well cross compile on a Linux system for Windows assuming that you have installed on your Linux system the mingw32 gcc compiler and the required tools.
+I as well cross compile on my Linux systems for Windows.
+You can do the same assuming that you have installed on your Linux system the mingw32 gcc compiler and the required tools.
 The you can do this:

 ```